kissflow/lcnc-sdk-js/docs/src/content/docs/app/setVariable.md

     order: 3
 ---

-To update a new value to application variables
+To update a new value for an application variable.

 ### Parameters